-Leaving part of the Mendip Hills pylon-free for the first time since the 1960s
+Part of the Mendip Hills soon to be pylon-free for the first time since the 1960s

-Taking down pylons is a much smaller piece of work than erecting them, involving fewer vehicles over a much shorter length of time.
-Our contractor Balfour Beatty will use the most appropriate traffic routes and WPD’s access to reach and remove each of the pylons along the route.
-The vehicles used for this work will display signs so they can be easily identified as working to remove the pylons.
+Taking down pylons is much simpler than erecting them, taking less time, and involving fewer vehicles.
+Our contractor, Balfour Beatty, is using the most appropriate traffic routes and WPD’s existing accesses to reach and remove the pylons.
+The vehicles used for this work display signs so they can be easily identified as working to remove the pylons.
 Visit roadworks and traffic management for locations and timings of roadworks in each area.

 During 2023, we’ll remove the second line of 132,000 volt line operated by WPD from Sandford to Avonmouth, bringing us a step closer to removing 67 kilometres of WPD’s overhead line by the time the Hinkley Connection Project is completed in 2025.